ZaneStanutz/ZaneStanutz/README.md

 - 👋 Hi, I’m @ZaneStanutz
 - 👀 I’m interested in ...
-AI, Cryptography, Tor network
+AI, Cryptography
 - 🌱 I’m currently learning ... web development mobile specialist at triOS College
 - 💞️ I’m looking to collaborate on ...ANYTHING!!
 - 📫 How to reach me ... find me on the web!